Bridgerton on film in London and Surrey

-Oscar-nominated film locations in south west London and Surrey
+Bridgerton on film in south west London and Surrey

 War Horse – Wisley and Farnham

-Michael Morpurgo’s story of the bond between a horse and a young boy destined for the fields of the Somme received an on screen makeover by Steven Spielberg, known for his World War epics, with the likes of Dunkirk and Saving Private Ryan to his name.
+Michael Morpurgo’s story of the bond between a horse and a young boy destined for the fields of the Somme received an on screen makeover by Steven Spielberg.
 The production was taken to Wisley Airfield in Surrey where they recreated No Man’s Land battlefield scenes and Bourne Wood near Farnham in Surrey was also used as a location for depicting wartime camps.

 The Wings of the Dove – Brompton Cemetery and Painshill Park